-The Basilica of Saint Praxedes, located in the Esquilino district, was built by Pasquale I in the ninth century and restored several times, over the centuries, altering its original feature.
+The Basilica of Saint Praxedes, located in the Rione Esquilino, was built by Pasquale I in the ninth century and restored several times, over the centuries, altering its original feature.

 The facade before the open atrium, preceded by the courtyard with the remains of the colonnade of the early Christian basilica, has columns of the ancient narthex and three arched windows above.